lailasamsia/lailasamsia.github.io/index.md

 <div style="text-align: justify">
 This project to determine the loan approval based on personal information and loan history.
 I am performing comprehensive EDA on the Loan Approval Prediction dataset to understand important variables, handled missing values, outliers, and ensemble machine learning models to predict the Applicant's loan approval.
 The best model for this project is logistic regression.
 <br><br>
-I will predict whether the loan can be approved or not and compare it to the actual status of the loan.
+I will predict whether the loan can be approved or not and compare it to the actual status of the loan.</div>

 <img src="images/lap_output.jpg"/>